Ashkenazi Jews carry the Usher Syndrome Type 1F genetic mutation.

 "While I am trying to see as much of the world as I can today, time is limited and the world is too large for me to see everything in such a short time.
 If no effective treatment becomes available, I will no longer be able to travel, see our incredible world, and pursue my passion for photography."

-"I have many dreams, but my main one is to be a teacher...I want to teach biology and chemistry.
-Biology and chemistry are subjects that often require lots of visuals such as diagrams, pictures, and labs.
+"I have many dreams, but my main one is to be a teacher...I want to teach chemistry.
+Chemistry is a subject that often requires lots of visuals such as diagrams, pictures, and labs.
 In order to explain these visuals to the class, I need to be able to see them."

 "Two years ago, I officially gave up driving altogether because I knew it was the best decision I could make for my safety and for the safety of others.
 While I know it is no longer safe for me to drive, I continue to struggle to accept the fact that I have given up such an important facet of my independence."